lukemcfarlane/ember-google-map-wiki/Examples.md

     ```

 4. **Finally start `ember serve` if you had stopped it, else just go to http://localhost:4200 and to check it out**

+You could also add `{{polylinesArray.firstObject.path.length}}` in the `application` template to follow the number of points making the polyline's path, and look at it changing when you create more edges by dragging the faded white spots in the middle of existing edges on the map.

 ## Answering Google events